I’m new to public swimming, what do I need to know?

 Check out the First Ten Minutes at the Pool for information on what to look for and ask about if you’re new to the pool!
 Pool staff are happy to assist you at the pool as well; let us know at the front desk that you’re new to the facility.

 Check out our list of facility rules here – please note that lifeguards are responsible for the health and safety of all guests and are trained to assess risks and enforce rules in order to prevent injury.
 Therefore, the rules listed here are not necessarily exhaustive.
 Always listen to the lifeguard team.

 How do I figure out what level of swimming lessons my child should be registered in?

 Call Portage Pool: we can often place your child in the correct level over the phone.
 If that’s not possible, enroll your child in a free swimming level assessment, which take about 15 minutes of one-on-one time with a swim instructor in the pool.
-You must register for a scheduled assessment, and we cannot always accommodate other times.

 My child failed their swimming lessons!
 What do we do?